syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 ### volume `number`
 {:#members:volume}

-It defines the volume (0-100) of the player.
+Defines the volume (0-100) of the player.